junwangcas/izhengfan.github.io/index.md

 ---
 layout: default
-title: Fan's Farm
+title: Jun's Farm
 ---

 <article>
 <blockquote><p>
 A researcher on robotics and computer vision.
-Interested in programming and typography.
-A fan of Golden State Warriors and Stephen Curry.
+Interested in AR and Autonomous driving.
+A fan of Argentina football team and Aamir Khan.
 </p></blockquote>
 </article>